macimax/WIKI_STEPMANIA/Compiling-StepMania.md

 First, install [Homebrew](https://brew.sh/) by following the instructions on the Homebrew homepage.

-Once it is installed, use Homebrew to install cmake and yasm.
+Once it's installed, use Homebrew to install cmake and yasm.
 ```bash
 brew install cmake yasm
 ```